Frequently Asked Questions

 What is your white vinegar made from?

 Bubbies Bread & Butter Chips, Horseradish products, Pickled Herring Fillets and the pickled hot banana peppers found in our Spicy Kosher Dills and Spicy Sauerkraut are crafted with white vinegar derived from corn.
-There is no vinegar present in our Kosher Dill Pickles, Sauerkraut, Kosher Dill Relish or Pickled Green Tomatoes.
+There is no vinegar present in our Kosher Dill Pickles, Sauerkraut, or Kosher Dill Relish.

 Where do I find the ‘Use By’ date on the jar?

 The ‘Use By’, ‘EXP’, or ‘Sell By’ date can be found stamped in ink on the outside of the jar, in the area below the lid and above the label.
 The Herring Fillets have a BB, Best Before date stamped on the top of the lid.

 I have a jar of Dill Pickles and it’s cloudy, is this normal?

 It’s the cloudy brine that makes it Bubbies!
 The cloudy brine is a normal byproduct of our natural fermentation process.
 Over time the cloudiness can settle out of the brine to the bottom of the jar and on the tops of the Pickles.
 Some batches are naturally cloudier than others, but all are safe to consume and taste delicious.
 Shake Until Cloudy and Enjoy!

 Are any of Bubbies products ‘shelf stable’?